Dgyosh/Dgyosh/README.md

 - 👋 Hi, I’m @Dgyosh
-- 👀 I’m interested in paragliding and crypto
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning PhD Statistic and Econometric
+- 🌱 I’m currently learning PhD Statistics and Econometric
-- 💞️ I’m looking to collaborate on creating platform for tournaments, website builder and more
+- 💞️ I’m looking to collaborate on creating a platform for tournaments, website builder and more
 - 📫 How to reach me by d.gyoshev@gmail.com,
 -  https://twitter.com/cryptominingAF